Project-MONAI/model-zoo/models/pathology_nuclei_segmentation_classification/docs/README.md

 A pre-trained model for simultaneous segmentation and classification of nuclei within multi-tissue histology images based on CoNSeP data.
 The details of the model can be found in [1].

 ## Workflow
-The model is trained to simultaneous segment and classify nuclei.
+The model is trained to simultaneously segment and classify nuclei.
 Training is done via a two-stage approach.
 First initialized the model with pre-trained weights on the [ImageNet dataset](https://ieeexplore.ieee.org/document/5206848), trained only the decoders for the first 50 epochs, and then fine-tuned all layers for another 50 epochs.
 There are two training modes in total.
 If "original" mode is specified, [270, 270] and [80, 80] are used for `patch_size` and `out_size` respectively.
 If "fast" mode is specified, [256, 256] and [164, 164] are used for `patch_size` and `out_size` respectively.
 The results shown below are based on the "fast" mode.

 ### Pre-trained weights
 The first stage is trained with pre-trained weights from some internal data.The [original author's repo](https://github.com/vqdang/hover_net#data-format) also provides pre-trained weights but for non-commercial use.